|Full time Accounting Educator:||None|

 This session will help you learn how to decide if you are ready to implement an automated workflow for your organization.
 What questions do you need to ask in order to smoothly transition to an automated workflow?
 What are you looking for in an automated workflow system?
 How do you select a software and software vendor?
 What criteria do you use and how do you implement your automation?
 What are the pitfalls of implementation?

-- B1: Cash Management for Nonprofits in the Time of COVID
+- B1: Cash Management for Not-for-Profits in the Time of COVID

 Thomas Bland, CPA, Sequoia Financial Consulting PC